 11 New Jersey Christmas Towns That Go All-Out for the Holidays

-So pull out all the warm clothes, cue the holiday music, and take a drive to one of these charming, Christmas-crazed New Jersey towns.
-Many are offering safe activities outdoors or entertainment that can be enjoyed from the comfort of your car.
+So pull out all the warm clothes, cue the holiday music, and take a drive to one of these charming, Christmas-crazed New Jersey towns, then check out our Holiday Fun Guide for even more ways to be merry.

 3. Cape May

 The Morris Museum is getting in the festive spirit!
 The decorations are up, and a visit is a perfect way to spend a day.
 Photo courtesy of the museum

 6. New Brunswick

 Start a new tradition this holiday season at Palmer Square’s “eco-friendly” outdoor synthetic skating rink!
 Photo courtesy of Palmer Square

 9. South Orange-Maplewood